Difference operators for partitions under the Littlewood decomposition: Acknowledgments

 \section{Acknowledgments}

-P.-O.D.~and H.X.~acknowledge support from grant PP00P2\_138906 of the Swiss National Science Foundation.
-H.X.~also acknowledges support of a Forschungskredit FK-14-093 from the University of Z\"urich.
+The authors thank the referees for carefully reading our paper and for giving helpful comments.
+P.-O. D.~and H. X.~acknowledge support from grant PP00P2\_138906 of the Swiss National Science Foundation.
+H. X.~also acknowledges support of a Forschungskredit FK-14-093 from the University of Z\"urich.